yoga1290/ng-cli-template/README.md

-Basically, my customized Angular CLI templates
+Basically, my customized Angular CLI templates.

 That's **not the best practice to follow** but the easiest/fastest clue for now; may evolve it later

 Basically, you make sure angular-cli is installed, clone me & overwrite `@schematics/angular`, e.g: